-where $\delta_1^1(s)$ denotes the elastic $\pi\pi$ phase shift in the isovector $P$-wave channel and $\Lambda_\Omega$ is the dispersive cutoff.
-High-precision determinations of the $\pi\pi$ $P$-wave phase shift are available from Roy-equation analyses and related dispersive treatments~\cite{Colangelo:2001df,Garcia-Martin:2011iqs,Caprini:2005zr,Pelaez:2015qba}, and a future implementation should use these as direct input to the dispersion integral in order to reduce the model dependence of the Omn\`es function.
-By construction,
+where $\delta_1^1(s)$ denotes the elastic $\pi\pi$ phase shift in the isovector $P$-wave channel and $\Lambda$ is the dispersive cutoff.
+High-precision determinations of the $\pi\pi$ $P$-wave phase shift are available from Roy-equation analyses and related dispersive treatments~\cite{Colangelo:2001df,Garcia-Martin:2011iqs,Caprini:2005zr,Pelaez:2015qba}.
+In the present phenomenological study, we use the standard $\rho$-dominance phase-shift model specified below as input to the dispersion integral.

-along the physical cut, so that the full Omn\`es factor carries a non-trivial $s$-dependent magnitude and phase.